codeadamca/ev3-ps4-tank/README.md

-# LEGO Tank and a PS4 Controller
+# LEGO® Tank and a PS4 Controller

 A basic Python script for a LEGO EV3 tank.